maxpalmer-pru/prudential-email-system/README.md

 `includes:` These are handlebars partials that get compiled into the final layouts and snippets directory.

-`includes/test:` These are module snippets for the purposes of testing, that aren't ready for deployment.

 `layouts:` These are layout files that node-assemble pieces together from the handlebars files.

-`layouts/test:` Test layouts, not ready for deployment.

 `non-dist-partials:` This is helper code for the purposes of piecing together the snippets and layouts, that don't get distributed to the email production teams.

-`sass` These are the SCSS files that are compiled into our final CSS directory.
+`sass:` These are the SCSS files that are compiled into our final CSS directory.

+`coding-guide.html:` This is a guide for the email production teams to gain some tips and insight into how these templates are to be used on production.

 ### Files will compile into `dist`: